Canadian Trademark Searches.

 - a basic ‘knock-out’ Canadian trademark search.
 This is a search of the Canadian trademarks registry for identical trademarks; you can conduct a free knock-out search for Canadian trademarks here; we often conduct these searches for our clients, when we have been engaged to prepare and file a full application;

 - a filtered Canadian trademark search.
-This is a computerized search of Canadian trademarks, as well as corporate names and business names registered in Canada, using an algorithm which attempts to identify names which are likely to look or sound similar to your proposed mark.
-It is known at a NUANS search.
-There are many third party providers who provide these services.
-We do not provide these searches for new clients; and,
+This is a computerized search of the Canadian trademarks database, through a trusted searching company, using an algorithm which attempts to identify names which are likely to look or sound similar to your proposed mark; and,

 More information about these 3 types of Canadian trademark searches is found here.